Weekend Brunch is an important thing in my house

 Ingredients

-- 1 lb ground sausage, lamb, or chorizo
+- 1 lb ground pork sausage, lamb, or chorizo

-- 1 bell pepper (I prefer yellow), diced
+- 1 bell pepper (I prefer orange or yellow), chopped

 - 1 poblano pepper, chopped

-- 1/2 cup green onion, chopped (green parts only for SIBO and Low-FODMAP)
+- ½ cup green onion, chopped (green tops only if following Low-FODMAP)

 - 4 tsp ground cumin